53845714nF/EventTom/frontend/README.md

 - contain no to minimal logic
 - be placed inside the components folder: /frontend/src/components

 New components are placed inside the [Components directory](/frontend/src/components/) and should be named after what they do and ideally have a fitting **suffix** such as "Event**Form**" or "Submit**Button**".
 If a component belongs to a certain View, make sure to put it in a directory named after the view.
+If Views are only accessible for a user with a specific role (e.g. Customer, EventManager, EventCreator, Admin), make sure to put the components for those Views inside a directory named after the Role of the user itself.
+Also make sure to add one of the following prefix to the filename of the component:
+- C -> Customer
+- EM -> Event Manager
+- EC -> Event Creator
+- A -> Admin
 If a component which is made up of more than 2 smaller components, place the relevant files inside a separate directory named after the parent component.

+**Example:** The View **EMEventsView** View contains the **EMEventCard** component.
+Since EMEventCard is part of the EMEventView, it should be placed inside a directory named *EMEventsView*.
+Since the EMEventsView View is only acessible for EventManagers, this directory itself should be put in a directory called **EventManager**.
+And since the EMEventCard ist part of a View for a user with a specific role, its filename should contain the equivalent prefix -> **EM**EventCard

 To Pass information from a View to a component or from a component to another, you can use props.
 An example of how to define props for a component and how to pass them to another component is given here below.
 Here, the component "BookList" gets an Array of books from its View "BookView" (View above).